ppone/docs/dev/customizing-templates.md

 #### Statement Object

-The `statement ` object has these variables:
+If it is a Balance Forward statement then the `statement ` object has these variables:

+- `type` - set to `balance_forward`
 - `start`
 - `end`
 - `previousBalance`